 The FBI Flash provides sound advice on maintaining preventative controls against cybercrimes such as phishing attacks.

-The FBI’s top recommendations include,
+The FBI’s top recommendations for managing phishing attacks include,

 - Training employees throughout your business to be wary of unsolicited attacks, even from people they know.
 Cyber actors can “spoof” the return address, making it look like the message came from a trusted associate.